Discretionary Use

 - Boarding and Breeding Kennels

-- Alcohol Establishments
+- Alcohol Establishments - type I, II, and III

 - New Retail Stores over 5,000 m2

-- Steel Mills, Blast Furnaces and Smelters, Chemical Manufacturing and Petroleum Refineries in IH Districts
+- Steel Mills, Blast Furnaces and Smelters, Chemical Manufacturing and Petroleum Refineries in IH Districts.

 Applying for Discretionary Use Approval